projectsesame/sesame/site/content/posts/2019-09-27-from-ingressroute-to-httpproxy.md

 slug: from-ingressroute-to-httpproxy
 ---

-As part of the preparations to deliver Contour 1.0 at KubeCon US, [Contour 1.0.0-beta.1 (available now!)][1] renamed the [IngressRoute][2] CRD to [HTTPProxy][3].
+As part of the preparations to deliver Sesame 1.0 at KubeCon US, [Sesame 1.0.0-beta.1 (available now!)][1] renamed the [IngressRoute][2] CRD to [HTTPProxy][3].
 This post explains the path from IngressRoute to HTTPProxy and why the change isn't a revolution but an evolution.

 ## IngressRoute is dead, long live HTTPProxy

-More than a year ago Contour 0.6 introduced a new CRD, IngressRoute.
+More than a year ago Sesame 0.6 introduced a new CRD, IngressRoute.
 IngressRoute was our attempt to address the issues preventing Kubernetes developers from utilizing modern web deployment patterns in multi tenant Kubernetes clusters.

-Fast forward to July of this year where plans to move Contour out of the _0.whatever_ doldrums were being set in motion.
+Fast forward to July of this year where plans to move Sesame out of the _0.whatever_ doldrums were being set in motion.
-We knew that stamping a 1.0 release on Contour required us to do the same for IngressRoute, which had at that point been in beta for a period of time that would make a Google product blush.
+We knew that stamping a 1.0 release on Sesame required us to do the same for IngressRoute, which had at that point been in beta for a period of time that would make a Google product blush.
 Bringing IngressRoute, as it was known at the time, to 1.0 status would involve three things.

 The first was addressing, which in retrospect seemed like an inspired piece of guerrilla marketing, the fact that I had plastered not just the name of the product but the name of the sponsoring company throughout annotation names, CRD groups, repository image hosting, and namespace objects.